-Casa Lleó Morera, designed by Domènech i Muntaner, who also created the herculean Hospital de la Santa Creu i Sant Pau, a UNESCO World Heritage Site and one of the largest and most inspiring examples of Modernista architecture on earth.
+Casa Lleó Morera, designed by Domènech i Muntaner, who also created the must-see Hospital de la Santa Creu i Sant Pau, a UNESCO World Heritage Site and one of the largest and most inspiring examples of Modernista architecture on Earth.

 18. Hunt Out Joan Miró’s Mind-Bending Public Art

 Barcelona’s prodigal child is by far my favourite artist.
 I love his playful, colourful style and mind-bending sculptures.
 And whilst you need to buy a ticket to enter the Fundació Joan Miró (well worth €12!), there’s a smattering of his work to be found throughout the city that you can gawk at for free.
 Parc de Joan Miró, home to his bold, 22m-tall Woman and Bird sculpture, is probably the most spectacular.

 Keep your eyes peeled as you pass through Barcelona airport’s Terminal 2 and you’ll spot one of artist Joan Miró’s mosaic.
 There’s another one on Las Ramblas too.

 For a truly heartwarming experience, there’s nothing better than watching the Magic Fountain water and light show as the sun sets.
 Situated at the foot of the imposing Palau Nacional, this romantic spectacle provides a memorable experience of people of all ages, and it’s completely free.